pymachado/saitama_zond_presale/README.md

 **Process:**
 1. **No further contributions:** After reaching the last tier, the contract disables the ability to accept new contributions or emergency withdrawals.
 2. **Token claim:** Contributors can still interact with the contract to claim their purchased tokens using the **claimTokens** function.
+3. **Tokens claimed from contributors will be deposited in the Vesting Contract and  released as the time pass according to the iniitial.settings.
+This avoid that
-3. **Vesting status:** All funds from contributions have been transferred to the **vestingAddress**, and the presale state is complete.
+3. **Escrow status:** All funds from contributions have been transferred to the **escrowAddress**, and the presale state is complete.

 ---